J. Cleaveland Cady: Career

-Cady worked as a paid draftsman for Town & Davis in New York City.
+Cady worked as a draftsman for Town & Davis in New York City.
+In 1857, he helped found the American Institute of Architects (AIA), although he did not join at the time.
+He became a member when he started working professionally in 1864.
+He was made an AIA Fellow in 1865.
+Cady gave a presentation on old Dutch farmhouses of colonial New Jersey to the AIA New York City chapter.
+He also published a paper on opera houses in the AIA journal.

 By 1864, he opened his practice, J. Cleaveland Cady, Architect.
 He advertised that he could provide designs and plans for churches, cottages, public buildings, residences, schools, stores, and warehouses.
-The Brooklyn Union described Cady as "a young man of fine talents, of refined and cultivated taste, and profoundly zealous in his profession."
+The Brooklyn Union described Cady as "a young man of fine talents, of refined and cultivated taste, and profoundly zealous in his profession".

 From 1864 to 1881, his offices were in the Trinity Building at 111 Broadway in Manhattan which served as a studio for dozens of architects, providing opportunities for many collaborations.
-In 1864, he was working with associates Rider & Alden in Hartford, Connecticut.
+In 1864, he worked with associates Rider & Alden in Hartford, Connecticut.
 In May 1869, he was associated with architect Henry M. Cougdon.

-In 1871 Milton See (1854 – 1920) joined his practice, followed by Louis DeCoppet Berg (1856 – 1945) in 1873.
+In 1871, Milton See (1854–1920) joined his practice, followed by Louis DeCoppet Berg (1856–1945) in 1873.
 Both were just seventeen years old when they began working with Cady.
+In 1872, Bradford L. Gilbert began training under Cady; he later formed a successful national practice.

+In 1880, Cady designed an elegant Old English double house at 1826 Massachusetts Avenue in the Northwest neighborhood of the District of Columbia for sisters Mrs. Katherine Miller and Mrs. Charlotte E. Hopkins.
+The Hopkins-Miller House was named after their husbands, Colonel Hopkins and Lieutenant Miller.
+The double house had the appearance of a single large mansion from the outside.
+It faced Pacific Circle (later Dupont Circle).

-In 1882, he formed the firm J. C. Cady & Company.
+In 1882, Cady formed the firm J. C. Cady & Company.
 In 1890, the firm became known as Cady, Berg & See.
-With formal training in Germany, Berg was the structural and mechanical engineer for the firm.
-See was the chief technician, while Cady was the "chief designer."
+With formal training in Germany, Prussia, and Switzerland, Berg was probably the firm's structural and mechanical engineer.
+See was the chief technician, while Cady was the chief designer.
 Their offices were located at 31 East 17th Street in New York City.
-They were joined by student draftsman William S. Gregory (1865 – 1945) in 1892.
+They were joined by student draftsman William S. Gregory (1865–1945) in 1892.
 The firm dissolved in 1909.

 Cady and Gregory formed a partnership known as Cady & Gregory in 1909.
-They had offices at 40 West 32nd Street in New York City.
+They had offices at 6 West 23rd Street in New York City in 1913 and at 40 West 32nd Street in 1919.
+When Cady died, he left his share of the business to Gregory.

+In 1920, Alexander Dana Noyes wrote, "In his professional career, J. Cleveland Cady was perhaps the embodiment of the effort of American architecture, fifty years ago, to find itself while cutting loose from the false and meretricious standards of the Second Empire."